Expect more monkeypox infections in NZ after Auckland case, expert warns

 In Europe, infections have been reported in Britain, Italy, Portugal, Spain and Sweden.

-The ministry said in a statement cases of monkeypox outside of endemic countries have primarily been identified among gay and bisexual men and men who have sex with men, and international cases have been clustered around events where this occurs.
+The ministry said cases of monkeypox outside endemic countries have primarily been identified among gay and bisexual men and men who have sex with men, and international cases have been clustered around events where this occurs.

 Monkeypox had not previously been documented to have spread through sex, but it can be transmitted through close contact with infected people's body fluids and clothing.